Diagnostic Radiology, or X-ray, is the Oldest and Most Frequently Used Form of Medical Imaging

 - Please arrive at the hospital one hour before your scheduled exam.

 - Please make plans to have someone drive you home from the hospital.

-For your convenience, Diagnostic Radiology Services are performed at three locations on the MRMC Campus:
+On the Florence campus, Diagnostic Radiology Services are performed at three locations

 - McLeod Tower, First Floor, 555 East Cheves Street, Florence

 - McLeod Pavilion, First Floor, 801 East Cheves Street, Florence

 - McLeod Plaza, First Floor, 800 East Cheves Street, Florence